kendrickassignment/cae-animals/PRODUCT_DOCS.md

 **What this means for campaign teams:** When you present a "Critical" risk score in a stakeholder meeting, you can be certain the system hasn't mislabeled it.
 The risk level is calculated by fixed rules, not influenced by how persuasive the company's language sounds.
 This is what makes CAE findings defensible under scrutiny.

 The validation layer enforces:
-- Score clamped to 0â€“100
+- Score clamped to 0–100
-- Level strictly derived from score (â‰¤30 low, 31â€“55 medium, 56â€“79 high, 80â€“100 critical)
+- Level strictly derived from score (≤30 low, 31–55 medium, 56–79 high, 80–100 critical)
 - Finding types must match the defined taxonomy
 - Severities must be valid enum values
 - Indonesia status must be one of: compliant, excluded, silent, partial, deferred
 - Duplicate findings are merged (same type + similar titles consolidated)
 - If the AI contradicts any rule, Python overrides and logs the discrepancy

 The AI is good at finding evidence.
 It's unreliable at consistent scoring.
-This separation of concerns â€” generation vs. validation â€” is the architecture's most important design decision.
+This separation of concerns — generation vs. validation — is the architecture's most important design decision.

 ---

 ### F6: Findings Export

-Analysts need findings outside of CAE â€” in briefing documents, presentations, spreadsheets shared with campaign leads.
+Analysts need findings outside of CAE — in briefing documents, presentations, spreadsheets shared with campaign leads.
 The export produces a CSV with every finding's type, severity, title, description, exact quote, page number, section, and affected country.

 **What this means for analysts:** One click, and you have a spreadsheet you can paste into a meeting brief or share with your campaign lead.
-The metadata header includes the company name, report year, overall risk level, and total finding count â€” ready to use without reformatting.
+The metadata header includes the company name, report year, overall risk level, and total finding count — ready to use without reformatting.

 ---